-In making explicit reference to 'influencers' the FTC also makes it known it is familiar with the latest trends in content marketing and brand relationships.
+In making explicit reference to 'influencers,' the FTC also makes it known it is familiar with the latest trends in content marketing and brand relationships.

-The FTC in September 2017 provided updated, unequivocal guidance to advertisers to ensure the disclosure of any free item supplied to an influencer including a product sample, coupon, paid sponsorship, and even a link exchange.
-This disclosure must be unavoidable, in the same method or presentation as the rest of the content to ensure it is easily noticed, read and understood.
+In September 2017, the FTC provided updated, unequivocal guidance to advertisers to ensure the disclosure of any free item supplied to an influencer, including a product sample, coupon, paid sponsorship, and even a link exchange.
+This disclosure must be unavoidable, in the same method or presentation as the rest of the content, to ensure it is easily noticed, read and understood.